 4. Consistently Assess Your Fit

 This might be your first accounting internship, but there’s a chance this is the company you’ll work for in the future.
-Companies like to hire interns; their familiarity with company processes and personnel mean interns can jump right into a full-time job with limited training time.
+Companies like to hire interns; their familiarity with company processes and personnel mean the accounting interns can jump right into a full-time job with limited training time.
 There’s a chance you’ll get an offer to work at the organization you’re interning for in the future.

 Do you like the culture?
 Do you like your manager?
 Do you feel there are opportunities to grow and thrive?
 How is the work-life balance?
 Do people seem like they enjoy their work?
 Is there a low turnover rate?
 These are all questions you should be asking as you intern.
 You want to find a job after college you really enjoy, and finding an accounting internship that’s a good fit could be the first step toward a full-time, happy employee.